aparaviemea/Installation/README.md

 ### ToDo List:

-- **ARM Template with 2 VMs bases on Windows Server 2019** for Aparavi Aggregator and Collector
+- **ARM Template with 2 VMs based on Windows Server 2019** for Aparavi Aggregator and Collector

 - **ARM Template with 1 VM based in Linux** for one Aparavi Agent